-Simply add your website to GSC as a property and verify it on your website by installing a code.
+Simply add your website to GSC as property and verify it on your website by installing a code.
 It’s just a brief snippet of HTML.
 Google Search Console begins collecting data as soon as it is installed.
-It can show you how much traffic you’re getting and where it’s coming from, for example.
-It can also be used to determine your bounce rate, referral sites, and other information.
+For example, it can show you how much traffic you’re getting and where it’s coming from.
+It can also determine your bounce rate, referral sites, and other information.

-Hotjar is a behavior analytics tool that allows you to track and measure user behavior and feedback.
+Hotjar is a behavior analytics tool that tracks and measures user behavior and feedback.
 The behavior analytics tools such as heatmaps and session recordings can help you detect pain points a customer experiences on your site- like website bugs, a confusing design, or broken links and elements.
 Feedback tools like on-site surveys and Incoming Feedback provide the voice of the customer (VoC) feedback, allowing you to learn what real users like and dislike about your site.

 5. Hello Bar

 Most people don’t browse a website and immediately purchase a product or service.
-They explore, compare prices, and consider their options before making a decision.
+They explore, compare prices, and consider their options before deciding.

 Hello Bar is a useful tool for lead generation.
 It helps you convert 83% more of your visitors into potential customers.
-Using this tool, you can create exit popups for individual pages on your website as well as A/B test variants.
-It provides you with tons of useful data and techniques to entice visitors to stay because of your well-timed offer.
+Using this tool, you can create exit popups for individual pages on your website and A/B test variants.
+It provides tons of useful data and techniques to entice visitors to stay because of your well-timed offer.
 You can use the tool to set up any overlay you want to collect emails from visitors using lead magnets, discount codes, and other methods so you can promote them later.

 This tool is Google’s speed update.
 It would add mobile speed to the list of ranking factors used by search engines.
-As a result, the load speed of your landing page will have an impact on your rankings on both desktop and mobile.
+As a result, your landing page load speed will impact your rankings on both desktop and mobile.
 GTMetrix offers a fantastic website optimization tool that will help you figure out how quickly your landing page loads and what you can do to improve it.

 Simply enter the URL of your website into the search bar and click “Analyze.”
 It will take a few moments for your results to appear.
-Running this free analysis will provide you with your PageSpeed Score, YSlow Score, and fully loaded time.
+Running this free analysis will give you your PageSpeed Score, YSlow Score, and fully loaded time.
 (YSlow is an open-source tool or browser extension.
-It analyzes your website based on particular performance factors and makes recommendations on how to enhance it.)
+It analyzes your website based on particular performance factors and recommends how to enhance it.)

 When it comes to user experience, there’s nothing more effective than hearing directly from your customers.
 That’s what UserTesting provides.